The Award consists of a personal programme that gives recognition for activities already undertaken but also encourages new experiences and adventure.

 This is only required at Gold, where a purposeful project is followed for a week in an unfamiliar environment.
 Again the choice is very wide; cooking courses are popular, but others have included sailing, a stalking course, cathedral camps and revision courses.

-Those who achieve the Gold Award are presented with their badges at Gaudy and are then invited to St James’s Palace to receive their certificate from the Duke of Edinburgh or Prince Edward.
+Those who achieve the Gold Award are presented with their badges at Gaudy and are then invited to St James’s Palace to receive their certificate.